jirotubuyaki/Jdmbs/README.md

-## JDM-BS: An R package for A Monte Carlo Option Pricingm Algorithm for Jump Diffusion Model with Correlation Companies
+## Jdmbs: An R package for A Monte Carlo Option Pricingm Algorithm for Jump Diffusion Model with Correlation Companies

 ### (Now under Construction)